Friday, January 30, 2026

 Continuing La Jolla's string of successes on both the girls' and boys' sides at the City Conference Championships Sat., Jan.
 24, 146-pounder Liam Kressin--who reached the CIF Masters meet last season--came up through the consolation bracket to secure third place in the relatively large weight division.

-The long, lanky-ish 12th-grader--having just celebrated Senior Night Wed., Jan.
+The tall, long 12th-grader--having just celebrated Senior Night Wed., Jan.
 21--got pinned in his opening bout.
 He came back to win four consecutive matches to take third-place honors.
 In the finals, he pinned Ryan Vavrunek of Scripps Ranch in 3:00 (one minute into the second round).

 Making a sportswriter's task a hard one with all these runs deep into their brackets, fellow senior Dylan Haugum also took third place in his 217-pound bracket, winning a match by pin in the penultimate bout in 2:46 over Oswaldo Lagunas of Point Loma.